Trusted WordPress tutorials, when you need them most.

 You Must Gain Explicit Consent to Collect Personal Information

-If you are collecting personal data from an EU resident, then you must get explicit consent or permission that is specific and unambiguous.
+If you are collecting personal data from an EU resident, you must obtain explicit, specific, and unambiguous consent or permission.

 For it to be considered explicit consent, you must require a positive opt-in.
 The checkbox must not be ticked by default, must contain clear wording (no legalese), and must be separate from other terms and conditions.